 We’re holding our own mini JournoFest within the festival, exploring what the future holds for the industry, first with a keynote speech by Polly Curtis, former UK editor-in-chief of the Huffington Post, now visiting fellow at the The Reuters Institute for the Study of Journalism at Oxford University, and an editor and writer at “slow news” outfit Tortoise.
 Curtis’s talk will examine the burgeoning information divide between those who pay for news and those who rely on free services, and how this is affecting society.

 Afterwards we will be holding a panel discussion examining whether editors try too hard to give audiences what they want.
 The debate will take place in front of a public audience of around 250 people with five distinguished panellists giving their take.

-They are: writer and broadcaster Paul Mason; Richard Neville, head of newspapers at DC Thomson; journalist and broadcaster Pennie Taylor; David Clegg, former political editor of the Daily Record and newly installed editor of Dundee’s daily paper, The Courier; and Anna Notaro, senior lecturer in media theory, University of Dundee at Dundee University.
+They are: writer and broadcaster Paul Mason; Richard Neville, head of newspapers at DC Thomson; journalist and broadcaster Pennie Taylor; David Clegg, former political editor of the Daily Record and newly installed editor of Dundee’s daily paper, The Courier; and Anna Notaro, senior lecturer in media theory, University of Dundee.
 The Conversation’s politics editor, Laura Hood, will be chairing the event.

 The panel discussion will focus on the interesting paradox in today’s journalism: on the one hand, we are often told that news coverage has dumbed down in recent years, becoming less serious and more celebrity-oriented, with shorter articles, interviews and packages – arguably made worse by the rise of social media and the endless need to satisfy short attention spans and attract clicks.